 Haunted Mansion Holiday is incredibly popular with guests (Haunted Mansion purists typically are about the only people who aren’t fans of it) and we think it’s a lot of fun and incredibly well done.
 Besides using the infrastructure of the existing Haunted Mansion attraction, it bears very little resemblance to the classic attraction.
 For all intents and purposes, it’s a brand new attraction.
 It gets popular later in the day, so we highly recommend doing it early in the morning.

 ‘it’s a small world’ holiday – The classic children of the world attraction is transformed for the holidays, with the substance of the attraction itself receiving a shift to a peace on earth/happy holidays one.
 Everything from the attraction’s title song to large set-piece props in the attraction are changed.

 Normally, we would advise that you experience it earlier in the day to avoid these crowds.
 And we do advise you to do that.
 However, you’ll want to experience ‘it’s a small world’ holiday more than once, and you should make at least one of those rides at night.
 Floating into the lit facade is a great experience, and waiting in line isn’t all that bad because you have such a beautiful sight in front of you!

-This parade has been around since 1994, and it shows.
-The parade is okay, but it does not even begin to compete with Mickey’s Once Upon a Christmastime Parade at Walt Disney World.
-We still recommend seeing it as it is worthwhile, just desperately in need of an update.
+However, A Christmas Fantasy Parade has been around for over two decades, and it shows.
+The parade is good, but it does not even begin to compete with Mickey’s Once Upon a Christmastime Parade at Walt Disney World.
+We still recommend seeing it as it is worthwhile, just in need of an update.
 Crowds for this parade can be an issue, especially on weekends.
 Try to see it during the week if you can.

 Believe… in Holiday Magic!
-Fireworks – Disneyland’s Christmas fireworks show features standard Christmas pyro and a new age/country-ish soundtrack by Kellie Coffey, who sings “Can You Remember,” which is a modified version of “Remember the Magic,” the theme song from Walt Disney World’s 25th Anniversary.
-The fireworks contains instrumental versions of many traditional Christmas songs after “Can You Remember,” with some pyro and effects on Sleeping Beauty Castle to match the tempo of the music.
-The show concludes with the Hub and Main Street a-glow in white lights and falling snow, which is a real “wow” moment.
+Fireworks — Believe… In Holiday Magic! contains instrumental versions of many traditional Christmas songs after “Can You Remember,” with some pyro and effects on Sleeping Beauty Castle to match the tempo of the music.

 With that, let’s head across the Esplanade to Disney California Adventure to see its Christmas offerings!